Ethanboyz/RayTracer/README.md

-It uses simplex noise functions to generate randomized heightmaps, uses those to construct triangle meshes that resemble terrain, throws some water on top of it, adds some sunlight, and outputs full HD renders of the resulting scene to a .ppm image file.
+It uses simplex noise functions to generate randomized heightmaps, uses those to construct triangle meshes that resemble terrain, throws some water on top of it, adds some sunlight, and outputs renders of the resulting scene to a .ppm image file.

+The result?
+A full HD sunset over low-poly islands scene with different terrain each iteration.

 ## How to run
 Clone this repository in a new directory and run